 This will aid a firm during litigation and, in essence, reduce liability by having data to support its position.

-Even if the employee is at fault, this will aid the firm in having the ability to transfer the liability onto the employee.
+Even if the employee is at fault, this will aid the firm in having the ability to transfer the liability to the employee.